 Instructor in Physics, Mt.
 San Antonio College, 1991–92

 Assistant Professor, City University of New York, 1980–91

-My Ph.D. in physics at New York University was in the area of General Relativity theory.
-In addition to being a faculty member in the department of physics, I am also a staff member of Academic Development and of the Summer Academy for Mathematics and Science (SAMS).
+Professor Klein's Ph.D. at New York University was in the area of General Relativity.
+In addition to his appointment as a faculty member in the Physics Department, he is also a staff member of ACADEMIC DEVELOPMENT and a consultant and lecturer in the Summer Academy for Mathematics and Science (SAMS).

-Academic Development offers programs designed to assist students who have academic difficulties and/or would like to improve their performance in their studies.
-It offers programs in academic counseling and study skills, peer tutoring, and supplemental instruction.
-I am a Peer Tutoring Supervisor.
-I participate in the training program for tutors, and in the program for monitoring and observing their performance.
-I act as a liaison with the physics department and participate in the hiring, training, and supervising of the physics tutors.
+ACADEMIC DEVELOPMENT assists students who encounter difficulties and/or seek to improve their academic performance, offering programs in academic counseling and study skills, peer tutoring, and supplemental instruction.
+As a peer tutor supervisor, Prof. Klein participates in the training of tutors and the monitoring of their performance.
+In this capacity, he also acts as a liaison with the Physics Department and participates in the hiring, training, and supervising of the physics tutors.